WuKunhuan/HKU_COMP3340_wukunhuan/HKU CS GPU Farm/README.md

 Copy the ```URL``` to a web browser to see the jupyter lab of our virtual environment ```venv```.

-### Option 3: Run python scripts to setup the virtual environment locally.
+### Option 3: Run python scripts to setup the virtual environment locally (will be available soon)

-### Option 4: Run terminal commands to setup the virtual environment locally.
+### Option 4: Run terminal commands to setup the virtual environment locally (will be available soon)